jpvasco/GME_Cpp/DOCUMENTATION.md

 Computes the eigenmodes of the H matrix.

 `writedis(gme)`<br/>
 Writes the photonic dispersion in the file *dispersion.dat* with the format (kx,ky,k_brillouin,k_mag,w.a/2.pi.c), where k_brillouin is the corresponding value in the horizontal axis of the band diagram, and k_mag is the magnitude of the k vector over 2.pi (useful to plot the light line of the slab).
-Note that, the frequency output w.a/2.pi.c = a/lambda is dimesionless with 'a' and 'c' representing the lattice parameter and speed of light, respectively.
+Note that, the frequency output w.a/2.pi.c = a/lambda is dimensionless with 'a' and 'c' representing the lattice parameter and speed of light, respectively.

 `writedis_1p(gme,p1)`<br/>
-Writes the photonic dispersion in the file *dispersion_1p.dat* with one parameter using the format (p1,kx,ky,k_brillouin,k_mag,w.a/2.pi.c), where p1 is one free parameter to be defined by the user.
+Writes the photonic dispersion in the file *dispersion_1p.dat* with one parameter using the format (p1,kx,ky,k_brillouin,k_mag,w.a/2.pi.c), where p1 is one free parameter defined by the user.
 All other quantities are defined as in `writedis(gme)`.

 `writedis_2p(gme,p1,p2)`<br/>
-Writes the photonic dispersion in the file *dispersion_1p.dat* with two parameters using the format (p1,p2,kx,ky,k_brillouin,k_mag,w.a/2.pi.c), where p1 and p2 are two free parameters to be defined by the user.
+Writes the photonic dispersion in the file *dispersion_1p.dat* with two parameters using the format (p1,p2,kx,ky,k_brillouin,k_mag,w.a/2.pi.c), where p1 and p2 are two free parameters defined by the user.
 All other quantities are defined as in `writedis(gme)`.

 **_Computing the diffraction losses_**